Sachinacharya-Project/DigitalDownloader/PythonYTDownloader/README.md

 ````python
 pyytdownloader video_url video_format --path PATH
 ````
-*Here --path PATH is optional argument which specifies directory for downloaded files use -h for more details*
+<i style='font-size: 12px;'>Here --path PATH is optional argument which specifies directory for downloaded files use -h for more details</i>